-also demands that we seriously look at why abortions happen, where abortions happen and how we can really 🔗 decrease or stop them.
+also demands that we seriously look at why abortions happen, where abortions happen and how we can really 190 20190 decrease or stop them.
 It alarms me that the prolife movement in America has become so focused on the criminalization of abortion in recent years.
 Supporting political agendas that criminalize abortion, while dumbing-down sex education, replacing science with ideology, basing policy on simplistic notions of human behavior, increasing poverty rates and eliminating our social safety nets, is not only morally dubious, it's immoral.
 A truly pro-life approach to decreasing the incidence of abortion must embrace reality along with life, to work to strengthen and support people to make moral decisions, not simply declare "Thou shalt not ..." and assume all of society's work is done.
 Prohibition did not work with alcohol, it's not working with drugs and it probably won't work with abortion.
 It's time that we face the facts about abortion, and work with those facts to create an America and world that really respects and supports life in all its forms.
-POST OFFICE INFORMATION The Observer (UNIS 599-2-4000) is published Mondar through Endar except during exain and station periods.
-A subscription to the Observer is \$100 for one academic year, \$55 for one sensitive The Observer is a member of the Associated Press.
-All reproduction rights are reserved The Observer is published at: 024 South Dining Hall Norre Danc, IN 4655649779 Periodical postage paid at Norre Danc and additional mailing offices.
-RO, Bux Q 024 South Duning Hall Nutre Danie, BN 46556-0779 POSTMASTER Send address currections in: The Observer The Observer is a member of the Associated Press.
-All reproduction rights are reserved.
-TODAY'S STAFF News Claire Heininger Megan O'Neil Jeannine Privat Viewpoint Maureen Reynolds Eileen Duffy Graphics Desiree Zamora Sports Dan Tapetillo Bobby Griffin Chris Khorey Scene Becca Saunders Hlustrator Graham Ebetsch Studies actually show that the legality of abortion in a particular country is not directly related with the rate of abortions in that country.
-Many Peter Quaranto is a junior political science and international peace studies major.
+POST OFFICE INFORMATION The Observer (USPS 599-2-4000) is published Mondar through Foder calept du count and searchin periods.
+A subscription to The Observer is \$160 for one academ year \$55 for one seniester.
+The Observer is a member of the Associated Press.
+All reproduction rights an The Officerver is published at: 0.24 South Dining Hall Notre Dame.
+IN 4655864779 Periodical postage paid at Notre Dame and additional mailing offices.
+P.O.
+Box (2) 024 South Daning Half Note: Danie, IN 46556-0779 POSTMASTER Send address cu The Observer The Olwerser is a member of the Associated Press All reproduction rights at TODAY'S STAFF News Claire Heininger Megan O'Neil Jeannine Privat Viewpoint Maureen Reynolds Eileen Duffy Graphics Desiree Zamora Sports Dan Tapetillo Bobby Griffin Chris Khorey Scene Becca Saunders Illustrator Graham Ebetsch Peter Quaranto is a junior political science and international peace studies major.
 His column appears every other Wednesday.
 He can be contacted at pquarant@nd.edu.
 The views expressed in this column are those of the author and not necessarily those of The Observer.
 OBSERVER POLL How many of the presidential debates do you plan on watching?